 Image Source: Screenshot

 If you’re struggling to find the right mindset, both I and show creator David Javerbaum would recommend getting high before viewing.
 Mr. Javerbaum believes that the slow pacing of “pot humor” may require eponymous intoxication to fully enjoy, but I found that watching while mildly faded created greater empathy for the less likable characters and more importantly made the laugh track easier to ignore.
 Regardless, this is undeniably stoner entertainment about stoner people for stoner people who are stoned.
-But unlike the vast majority of stoner content, the show isn’t just about weed.
+So seriously make sure to consume some cannabis in whichever way you like, whether that may be using something like a Crafty vaporizer or just smoking a good old joint.
+DISJOINTED, unlike the vast majority of stoner content, isn’t just about weed.
 DISJOINTED finds space to explore sitcom tropes in a new-ish environment.
 This leads to some big risks that pay off more often than not.

 Kathy Bates carries a huge amount of this program through her portrayal of Ruth, who serves as matriarch of the ersatz pot shop family.
 Ruth has been fighting the good fight since her activist days in the ‘60s, but now that the war on pot’s winding down, she’s finding it hard to mesh with the new cannabis consumer landscape.
 She slips seamlessly between a mama bear enjoying the spoils of the better world she’s built for her cubs and a wary businesswoman who’s ready to take down the remaining threats.
 There are also a handful of unfortunate scenes in which Ruth becomes a nagging Jewish mother, demanding that her son/business partner Travis (Aaron Moten) get together with her employee Olivia (Elizabeth Alderfer).
 It’s those type of kitschy, over the top wacky scenes that detract most from DISJOINTED and seem to be the focus of the outrage towards the show.